November 2023 - Hidden Talents ABA

 The effectiveness of ABA therapy in managing elopement will depend on the individual child and their specific needs and behaviors.
 It’s essential to work with a qualified ABA therapist who can develop a personalized plan for the child.

 Understanding this elopement behavior in the context of autism is critical to ensuring the safety of individuals with ASD.
-By being aware of this behavior, caregivers and educators can take appropriate steps to manage and prevent it, ultimately providing a safer environment for those with autism.
+By being aware of this behavior, caregivers and educators can take appropriate steps to manage and prevent it, ultimately providing a safer environment for those children with autism to grow and thrive.

 Sources: